-- (b) shall cause particulars of the conviction and of any order made by the court under this section to be endorsed on every licence held by or on behalf of the person convicted or by any other person affected by the order, and shall cause copies of those particulars to be remitted forthwith to the Registrar. - 19.
-Disqualified money lender becoming director, etc. While his disqualification continues a person disqualified under this Act shall not be capable of becoming or continuing a director, manager, or officer of any corporation licensed under this Act. - 20.
-Production of licence for endorsement, etc. Any licence required by the Registrar or a court under this Act for endorsement or cancellation shall be produced in such manner and within such time as the Registrar or court directs by the person by whom it is held, and any person who without reasonable cause makes default in producing any licence so required shall be guilty of an offence against this Act and liable to a penalty not exceeding ten dollars for each day during which such default continues. - 21.
-Fee for licence.
-(1) The following fees shall be payable under this Act:- - (a) for each licence issued to any person (whether carrying on business alone or as a member of a firm) or corporation where there is one authorised address one hundred dollars or, where there is more than one authorised address one hundred dollars in respect of each authorised address; - (b) for each transfer of a licence ten dollars; - (c) for each substitution of a new authorised address for the authorised address shown in a licence or of any person or new name pursuant to paragraph (c) of subsection (1) of section 15 of this Act, two dollars; - (d) for each endorsement authorised by the Registrar with respect to the licence of a money lender who has died or become a patient or a backward person, two dollars; - (e) for each duplicate licence two dollars; - (f) on searching any book or record of money lenders kept by the Registrar (for every name inspected) twentyfive cents; - (g) on certified copies of or extracts from entries in any such book or record fifty cents for each certified copy or extract not exceeding five folios of seventytwo words to the folio, and ten cents for each additional folio (or part thereof) of seventytwo words after the first five folios. - (2) Where the duration of a licence referred to in paragraph (a) of subsection (1) of this section is for not more than six months the fee for the licence shall be one half of the sum otherwise payable.
+- (c) for each transfer of a licence, ten dollars; - (d) for each substitution of a new authorised address for the authorised address shown in a licence or of any person or new name pursuant to paragraph (c) or (d) of subsection (1) of section thirteen of this Act, two dollars: - (e) for each endorsement authorised by a Magistrates Court with respect to the licence of a money lender who has died or become a patient or a backward person, two dollars: - (f) for each duplicate licence, two dollars; - (g) on searching any book or record of money lenders kept by a clerk of a court or by the Commissioner of Police (for every name inspected) twenty-five cents; - (h) on certified copies of or extracts from entries in any such book or record, fifty cents for each certified copy or extract not exceeding five folios of seventytwo words to the folio and ten cents for each additional folio (or part thereof) of seventy-two words after the first five folios. - (2) Where the duration of a licence referred to in paragraph (a) or (b) of subsection (1) of this section is for not more than six months the fee for the licence shall be one-half of the sum other wise payable.